Piura: Tourism

-Piura is known as "the city of eternal heat", its Plaza de Armas is one of the oldest and most beautiful in the country, with s a square Spanish cut.
+Piura is known as "the city of eternal heat", its Plaza de Armas is one of the oldest and most beautiful in the country, with a square Spanish cut.
 The Piura Cathedral was built in the viceregal era and preserves its altarpieces and is surrounded by tamarind, ficus, crotos, cucardas, poncianas and papelillos.
 It is crisscrossed by wide avenues that make it functional.
 Apart from the market complex, it has several shopping centers, the best known are the Open Plaza, Plaza del Sol, Real Plaza and Plaza de la Luna, as well as modern urbanizations, condominiums in exclusive areas and recreational fields such as country restaurants, soccer fields, tennis, etc.

 Piura is one of the top tourist destinations in Peru.
 One of the best-known tourist attractions in Piura is La Esmeralda beach, known as Colan beach for it is located near the town of Colan.
 It is a very long beach with warm waters.
 Local people like to go there during holidays.
 The airport of the city of Piura, located in the district of Castilla, is the fourth most important destination in the country due to the influx of flights and passengers.
 Beaches such as Playa Cangrejos, Mancora Beach and Cabo Blanco.
 Cabo Blanco was made famous by visitor Ernest Hemingway in 1956, where he supervised the filming of The Old Man and the Sea.

 Culture and folklore

 Art

 Piura has an intense cultural and artistic life.
-It has several museums of religious art, including the Church of Carmen, of pre-Columbian ceramics, particularly of the Vicús civilization, as well as galleries of paintings of its illustrious characters such as Ignacio Merino, Luis Montero, Felipe Cossío del Pomar, Arcadio Boyer Ramírez, and contemporary painters such as Francisco Mauricio, Russbelt Guerra, Julio Cálle, José Zeta, Marcial Farfan, among others.
+It has several museums of religious art, including the Church of Carmen, of pre-Columbian ceramics, particularly of the Vicús civilization, as well as galleries of paintings of its illustrious characters such as Ignacio Merino, Luis Montero Cáceres, Felipe Cossío del Pomar, Arcadio Boyer Ramírez, and contemporary painters such as Francisco Mauricio, Russbelt Guerra, Julio Cálle, José Zeta, Marcial Farfan, among others.
 The Ignacio Merino Muñoz Regional School of Fine Arts, the José María Valle Riestra Regional School of Music and the Children's Symphony Orchestra of Piura OSIP (Camerata Académica de Piura) are hotbeds of a plethora of young artists.
 The Municipal Symphony Orchestra is supported by the Provincial Council of Piura, businessmen and the Piura public that attends each of its presentations.
 Institutions such as the Regional Association of Plastic Artists of Piura ARAP and the Felipe Cossío del Pomar Association also keep art alive.

 Popular crafts from Piura include Chulucana pottery, and Catacaos is famous for its hats and its silversmithing.
 The small town of Simbila, is very popular for its handcrafts and pottery.